Automotive

 Mobility Innovation Campus

-The traffic areas will be supplemented by an intelligent, movable traffic light system that can be variably controlled via open interfaces and a comprehensive detection sensor system for recording and precisely determining the position of all road users (including non-networked pedestrians and cyclists).
+The traffic areas are complemented by an intelligent, variably controlled, movable traffic light system with open interfaces and comprehensive detection sensors for capturing and accurately determining the positions of all road users (including non-connected pedestrians and cyclists).

 Park & Charge Lane

-Customers drop off their automated fleet electric vehicle at the start of the park-and-charge lane (PCL).
-From there, the vehicle drives autonomously into a lane suggested by AI algorithms in the calculated charging area.
-After inductive charging has been completed there, the algorithm "pushes" the vehicles further forward in this lane.
-The end area of the PCL, where vehicles with a high charge level are located, serves as a parking area for renting out the vehicles again.
+Customers drop off their automated electric fleet vehicle at the start of the Park and Charge Lane (PCL).
+From there, the vehicle autonomously moves into a lane calculated by AI algorithms towards the designated charging area.
+Once inductively charged, the algorithm moves the vehicles forward in the lane.
+The end section of the PCL, where fully charged vehicles are located, serves as a parking area for the vehicles to be rented again.

-Various arrangements are to be developed and evaluated via simulation.
-The simulation of cab waiting zones is particularly interesting.
-Electric cabs use the waiting time as charging time.
-"Cable in - cable out" makes no sense when moving forward one vehicle length at a time.
-For this reason, inductive charging stations were installed on the test field, where the vehicles are automatically charged while waiting.
+Various configurations will be developed and evaluated via simulation.
+A particularly interesting scenario is the simulation of taxi waiting zones.
+Electric taxis can use the waiting time as charging time.
+Plugging in and unplugging cables with each vehicle movement would be impractical.
+Therefore, inductive charging spots were installed at the test field, allowing vehicles to charge automatically while waiting.

 Automated Valet Parking

-"Mobility as a service" means full automation - at this high level of expansion, humans are no longer actively involved in many driving maneuvers.
-One example is the driverless parking service (SAE Level 4), which can be offered at airports, for example.
-This driverless parking service is to be verified on the test field in a parking garage laboratory and later certified.
-The preliminary stage of automated valet parking will be tested first: parking via smartphone.
-Here, the driver stays close to their vehicle and monitors the parking process using an app on their smartphone.
-As no connection with charging cables can be established in the empty parking garage, the vehicles are automatically charged inductively there
+"Mobility as a Service" means full automation – in this advanced stage, humans are no longer actively involved in many driving maneuvers.
+One example is the driverless parking service (SAE Level 4), which can be offered at locations such as airports.
+This driverless parking service will be verified in the test field's parking garage lab and later certified.
+Initially, the precursor to automatic valet parking will be tested: parking via smartphone.
+Here, the driver remains near the vehicle and monitors the parking process using an app on their smartphone.
+Since no cables can be connected in the unmanned parking garage, the vehicles are automatically charged inductively.

-A V2X communication infrastructure will be integrated to connect road users with each other and with the infrastructure (e.g. traffic lights, sensors, etc.).
-The IABG subsidiary VITES has installed a private 5G mobile network ("campus network") as a test platform for the communication-specific applications.
-This network will be used to demonstrate the suitability of 5G technology for networking autonomous vehicles and at the same time to develop end-to-end applications that can be used to gain experience for later real-life operation.
-Another advantage of a dedicated campus network is the ability to carry out cyber attacks (jamming, spoofing) and develop appropriate hardening and countermeasures.
+To connect road users with each other and the infrastructure (e.g. traffic lights, sensors), a V2X communication infrastructure will be integrated.
+IABG's subsidiary VITES has installed a private 5G mobile network ("campus network") as a test platform for communication-specific applications.
+This network will demonstrate the suitability of 5G technology for networking autonomous vehicles and develop end-to-end applications, providing insights for future real-world operations.
+Another advantage of the campus network is the ability to conduct cyberattacks (jamming, spoofing) and develop corresponding hardening and countermeasures.

-Implementation in the 2nd construction phase with high-performance computer center for the planned simulators and the highly parallel numerical simulation.
+Realization in the second construction phase with a high-performance computing center for the planned simulators and highly parallel numerical simulations.

-It is planned to integrate a driving simulator from the Chair of Traffic Engineering at TUM.
-This will make it possible to carry out virtual tests for which implementation at the real test intersection would be too dangerous or too complex.
-The close proximity opens up a wide range of possibilities for a virtually latency-free combination of driving simulation and real test field, for example by linking both worlds in real time in a single test environment.
+The integration of a driving simulator from the Chair of Traffic Engineering at TUM is planned.
+This will enable virtual experiments to be conducted where real-world implementation on the test intersection would be too dangerous or complex.
+The close proximity of both environments provides numerous possibilities for nearly latency-free combinations of driving simulation and real-world testing, for example, through real-time linking of both environments into a single experimental setup.

 Wolfgang Mohr